SU-NCS/Intro_to_programming/week-1-session-1.md

 * Give your instructions to another group
 * Act out instructions & generalize
-* Discussion—groups explain what they did.
+* Discussion—groups explain what they did
-*

 **Exercises: Write a program on paper that ....**

 * Starts a car
 * Organizes socks by color
 * Makes a sandwich
 * Writes your name in secret numeric code where A=1, B=2, C=3...